UX

 Where simplicity actually comes from

-In one case, users were being shown too much too early, with multiple decisions presented upfront.
-The thinking was to remove options to make it feel simpler.
-What actually helped was reorganising the so those decisions appeared when they were relevant, not all at once.
+On one project, users were being shown too much too early, with multiple decisions presented upfront.
+The instinct was to remove options.
+What actually helped was reorganising the flow so those decisions appeared when they were relevant, not all at once.
 Nothing was removed, but the experience became easier because it was better sequenced.

 In another, content had grown over time and become difficult to navigate.
 The answer wasn't to delete large parts of it, but to restructure how it was organised so users could find what they needed without being overwhelmed by everything else.